-Kurt H. Schindler, County Extension Director

-LAND USE AREA OF EXPERTISE Phone: (231)779-9480 (231)779-9105 Fax:

-schindlk@msue.msu.edu e-mail:

-overland mail:

-MSU Extension, Wexford County

-401 N. Lake Street Cadillac, Mich.
-49601-1891

-The author would like to thank Eric Cline, Assistant Planner for Antrim County for his review and comments in preparation of this bulletin.
+Kurt H. Schindler, COUNTY EXTENSION DIRECTOR LAND USE AREA OF EXPERTISE Phone: (231)779-9480 (231)779-9105 Fax: schindlk@msue.msu.edu e-mail: overland mail: MSU Extension, Wexford County 401 N. Lake Street Cadillac, Mich.
+49601-1891 The author would like to thank Eric Cline, Assistant Planner for Antrim County for his review and comments in preparation of this bulletin.

-MSU is an affirmative-action, equalopportunity institution.
-Michigan State University Extension programs and materials are open to all without regard to race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, marital status or family status.

-Check List Step/Task to do Documents to file ☐ Task is done Step 1.
-The city or village council should take formal action to create a city or village planning commission (§2).
-This is done by ordinance and requires legal work.
-Copy of city or village council minutes ☐ In the file ☐ Task is done ☐ In the file Step 2.
-The village or city mayor (or, no elected mayor, the chief legislative officer specified in ordinance) appoints members to the township planning commission, subject to approval by a majority vote of the village or city council, or by formula in ordinance.
-The planning commission, in cities and villages of less than 5,000 population, may also be combined with other village or city boards such as economic development corporation board, downtown development authority board (if the border of the DDA is the same as the city or village), tax increment finance authority board (if the border is the same as the city or village), the village or city council. (§2 and §3).
-Most recent copy of city or village council appointments ☐ Task is done ☐ In the file Step 3.
-The planning commission should create a set of rules of procedure for its meetings and operation (§4) and elect officers (§4), and an annual detailed budget appropriated by the village or city council (§5).
-A regular schedule of meetings (at least once a month) should be established (§4).
+Check List Step/Task to do Documents to file □ Task is done □ In the file Step 1.
+The township board of trustee should take formal action to create a township planning commission (§3).
+This is done by resolution and requires legal work.
+Copy of township board of trustees minutes □ Task is done □ In the file Step 2.
+Sixty days after the resolution is published in a local newspaper the township supervisor appoints members to the township planning commission, subject to approval by a majority vote of the township board, township board of trustees, ( $\S3(2)$ and $\S4$ ).
+Most recent copy of township board of trustees appointments □ Task is done □ In the file Step 3.
+The planning commission should create a set of rules of procedure for its meetings and operation ( $\S5(4)$ ) and elect officers ( $\S5(1)$ ), and prepare an annual detailed budget to be submitted to the township board ( $\$4(4)$ ).
+A regular schedule of meetings (at least four times a year) should be established ( $\$5(2)$ ).
 Most recent copy of the bylaws.